The COVID-19 Vaccine And Children: What if You and Your Ex Don’t Agree?

-At the age of 16, a child’s right to make their own decisions independently is fairly absolute, barring special circumstances, for example, for a child with special needs.
+At the age of 16, a child’s right to make their own decisions independently is fairly absolute.
+In other words, if your child is 16 or older, they can decide on their own to get or not get a vaccine.
+The exception is special circumstances, for example, for a child with special needs.

-If your child is 12 to 15 years old, and the parents cannot agree and the matter goes to court, the judge may consider them to be a “mature minor.”
-This means that the court recognizes their capacity to make informed decisions about their own best interests, including medical decisions.
-Courts will consider each child uniquely to determine whether your child is capable of understanding the medical procedure or treatment, and what the potential positives and negatives may be.
+If a disagreement between parents means that the decision to vaccinate a child must proceed to court for a judge’s decision, the courts will then consider each child uniquely to determine whether your child is capable of understanding the medical procedure or treatment, and what the potential positives and negatives may be.
 The judge will also consider whether your child understands the potential harms of denying the treatment (as in the case of a vaccination).
 Your child must also be in a position to make a decision without feeling forced to decide between their conflicting loyalties to both parents.